jordanjanakievski/mips_breakout/README.md

-# mips_breakout
+# Breakout
-Breakout game built with MIPS Assembly Language
+Breakout game written with MIPS Assembly Language

+This game was built as part of the University of Toronto's Computer Organization class

+## How to compile and run
+Utilizing either MARS or [Saturn](https://github.com/1whatleytay/saturn)